A Unified Review of Deep Learning for Automated Medical Coding: A Unified Encoder-Decoder Framework

-\paragraph{Code Description} The textual description of medical codes describes the exact meaning of codes and provides extra semantic information for abstract codes.
+The textual description of medical codes describes the exact meaning of codes and provides extra semantic information for abstract codes.
 The embeddings of code description are denoted as $\mathbf{D}\in \mathbb{R}^{m\times d_t}$, where $m$ is the number of codes, and $d_t$ is the dimension of description embedding.
 Several publications utilize the code description to enhance representation learning.
-CAML-DR~\cite{mullenbach2018explainable} uses the word vectors of description as a regularization when optimizing the label-wise attention module.
+DR-CAML~\cite{mullenbach2018explainable} as shown in Fig.~\ref{fig:DR-CAML} uses the word vectors of description as a regularization when optimizing the label-wise attention module.
 Similarly, CAIC~\cite{teng2020automatic} develops cross-textual attention to establish the connection between medical notes and ICD codes.
 GatedCNN-NCI~\cite{ji2021medical} builds fully connected interaction between notes and codes.
 BiCapsNetLE~\cite{bao2021medical} uses embeddings of ICD descriptions to inject label information into the word embeddings of clinical notes and the features learned by capsule networks.
-DLAC~\cite{feucht2021description} proposes a description-based label attention that computes the label attention matrix with description matrix and transformed hidden representation matrix as $\mathbf{A}=\operatorname{Softmax}\left(\mathbf{H} \mathbf{U} \cdot \mathbf{D}^{\top}\right)$, where $\mathbf{U}\in \mathbb{R}^{d_h\times d_t}$ is a transformation matrix that aligns the dimensions of the hidden representation and the description matrix.
+DLAC~\cite{feucht2021description} proposes a description-based label attention that computes the label attention matrix with the description matrix and transformed hidden representation matrix as

+where $\mathbf{U}\in \mathbb{R}^{d_h\times d_t}$ is a transformation matrix that aligns the dimensions of the hidden representation and the description matrix.
+A prompt-based fine-tuning model \cite{yang2022knowledge} adds a series of ICD code descriptions as the prompt to integrate code description and input notes for multi-label few-shot ICD coding.